Tams3d/T3D-GN-Presets/README.md

 - Due to the Introduction of [Named Attributes System](https://developer.blender.org/T91742) most of the Node-groups contain Named Attributes for faster computation and simplicity, older versions of Blender will not be supported and will not get supported.
 - Experimental Branch Content usages are AT YOUR OWN RISK!
 MAY CAUSE SIGNIFICANT LOSS AND INCOMPATIBILITY!
 - Older Addon versions Will be discontinued after Alpha versions of the addons are released.
-- Updates will be provided frequently as-soon-as-possible for free
+- Updates will be provided frequently as-soon-as-possible for free.

 # Licencing & Files
  ## :page_facing_up: Licence

-  The Node-groups and the addon are licensed as GNU GPL - the same license as Blender uses.
+  The Node-groups and the addon are licensed as GNU GPL - the same license as Blender uses
-  * The node groups including the addon are licensed as GNU GPL - the same license as Blender uses.
+  * The node groups including the addon are licensed as GNU GPL - the same license as Blender uses
-  * You are free for any purpose.
+  * You are free for any purpose
-  * You are free to distribute.
+  * You are free to distribute
-  * You can distribute changed versions.
+  * You can distribute changed versions
-  * What you create with This Addon is your sole property.
+  * What you create with This Addon is your sole property
-  * You are not allowed to change the license or introduce additional terms and conditions.
+  * You are not allowed to change the license or introduce additional terms and conditions

 ## :open_file_folder: Files & Source Code

   - [init.py]() Contains the python code for the Addon.
-(Not made for readability, May get updated soon)
+(Not made for readability, May get updated soon).
   - The [geonode_nodes.blend]() Contains All the Node-groups as Fake-User :shield: which is being appended by the Addon.
 Requested not to edit any name, `tams3d` -    GeometryNodeTree is the only supported Node-tree for the Addon as of the version, changes may bring errors.
   - The [geonode_nodes.json]() Contains the actual work of the menus and submenus with names of the Node-groups.
   - All these files follow the same [Licence](https://github.com/Tams3d/T3D-GN-Presets/edit/Development/README.md#licence).